yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-31/facilitator/README.md

 # Facilitators Guide: Hooks API

+## Learning Objectives

+**Students will be able to ...**

+* Use the Hooks API to manage state in a functional component
+* Interact with Context using Hooks
+* Create custom hooks

 ## Preparation
 In this session, we'll be introducing yet another way to manage state in React -- Hooks